ba-st/Stargate/docs/CrossOriginResourceSharing.md

 #### Allowing any origin

-To allow any origin send `allowAnyOrigin` into the configuration block.
+To allow any origin send `allowAnyOrigin` inside the configuration block.

 #### Restrict allowed origins